Josefinekihlstrom/LauraDay/README.md

 page instead of the total of the products if the product page has more pages.
 Not fixed.

 ## Cloning this project
-If you want to work further on my project, go ahead and clone it following these steps:
+If you want to work further on my project, go ahead and clone it by following these steps:

 1. Go to the top of the [Josefinekihlstrom/LauraDay](https://github.com/Josefinekihlstrom/LauraDay) repository.
 2. Click the button named 'Code' next to the green 'Gitpod' button.